File & Import Semantics

 Concept Overview

-copies content from another markdown file into the current file.
+@import copies content from another markdown file into the current file.
 You control:

 - Which file (

-path) - Optional starting block inside that file (
+filepath) - Optional starting block inside that file (

-) - Whether you want just that block or the block plus its descendants (use wildcard
+block) - Whether you want just that block or the block plus its descendants (use wildcard

-) - Where the imported content is merged (
+/*) - Where the imported content is merged (

-) - How it merges (
+to) - How it merges (

-: append | prepend | replace)
+mode: append | prepend | replace)

 Result: Imported content becomes normal blocks you can reference later.

-Import Syntax (@import
+Import Syntax (@import)

 Minimal (whole file content appended in place):